 This requires that SEL is implemented with an explicit goal of promoting educational equity.

-When SEL is leveraged to promote equity:
+When SEL is leveraged to promote equity and excellence:

 What it looks like: Schools use SEL as a framework to examine the importance of the range of adult and student identities and assets, reflect on and appreciate diversity, and foster an inclusive environment.
 Schools adopt evidence-based programs that are culturally-affirming and relevant to their communities and needs.